shaheenp/mygreeneyed/families/ericaceae/arbutus/arbutus-unedo.md

 genus: Arbutus
 ---

-*arbutu* -- strawberry (Latin), in reference to red fruits produced

 *unedo* -- combination of Latin words *unum* meaning one and *edo* meaning eat, resulting in "I eat one" in reference to the edible (but unpalatable) fruit

 Native range: S.E.
 Europe, Turkey, Lebanon, N. Africa